 Based on wise tips by David Ogilvy for advertisers

-Here we have gathered some well-known professional tips David Ogilvy gave to the professionals in the advertising sphere.
-Let’s try to consider if they are applicable and if so how deeply they can be implemented in the field of web and app design.
+Here we have gathered some well-known professional tips David Ogilvy gave to professionals in the advertising sphere.
+Let’s try to consider if they are applicable and, if so, how deeply they can be implemented in the field of web and app design.

 1. Advertise what is unique.

-To make an advertising campaign successful, it would be great to advertise the product which is completely unique.
-However, with more and more development there are relatively less and less unique things, so there is another side of this trick: find something that is unique about the product and makes the customer know about it; make the product look original or feel original.
-You can create the product which has nothing extremely original in its heart, but having a tailor-made feature will make your product stand out from the crowd.
-This could be a new operational feature, interesting elements of design, interactive elements, a thoroughly thought-out logic of user experience.
-If you design a fitness app, a reader application or a messenger, you must be aware that the product is not original itself and it is vital to create (find, discover, invent and so on and so forth) the feature which will make the product standing out of the competition.
+To make an advertising campaign successful, it would be great to advertise a product that is completely unique.
+However, with more and more development, there are relatively fewer and fewer unique things, so there is another side of this trick: find something that is unique about the product and makes the customer know about it; make the product look original or feel original.
+You can create a product that has nothing extremely original in its heart, but having a tailor-made feature will make your product stand out from the crowd.
+This could be a new operational feature, interesting elements of design, interactive elements, or a thoroughly thought-out logic of user experience.
+If you design a fitness app, a reader application or a messenger, you must be aware that the product is not original itself, and it is vital to create (find, discover, invent, and so on and so forth) the feature which will make the product standing out of the competition.
 Otherwise, you will not succeed in getting and retaining your audience.

 Therefore, two things are to be included in the bottom line here: analyze your competition and find the unique side of your product before you start your work on design.

 2. Every word in the copy must count.

 Talking about the sphere of web and app design, it depends on the essence of the content you analyze.
 However, in most cases, it really works like this.
 If we are talking about the elements of layout which contain copy (buttons, links, menus, and the like) as well as the headlines, bullet points, copy of the landing pages, and calls to action of any kind, that is absolutely right advertising rule to follow in web and app design to create pleasant, easy and positive user experience as well as high conversion rates.